Miss Portia Owusu

 After York, I worked in International Education before applying to SOAS for my doctorate.
 The research is an opportunity for me to develop my MA dissertation; specifically engaging with the politics of memory on the slave trade and its impact on individual and collective identities in West African and black American contexts.

-Currently, I teach literature on a cover basis at secondary and primary schools in London.
+I have also taught literature on a cover basis at secondary and primary schools in London.

 - Portia Owusu: “African-Americans in Paris: An Illusion of Freedom?”
 Callaloo / University of Oxford’s ‘Race and Resistance across Borders in the Long Twentieth Century’ Network.
 Postgraduate and Early Career Workshop: Britain, Europe, and the African Diaspora.
 Oxford, 27th November 2013